- 4-Way Locking Pet Door gives you more control over pet™s access to and from the door

 The Ideal 4-Way Locking Cat Door is an inexpensive cat flap that allows you to have more control over your cats access to and from the house.
 With the rotary 4-way lock, you can set this hefty cat door to in only, out only, and completely locked or unlocked.
 This way, you can ensure the utmost safety of your furry friend.
 Whether you want to keep your pet safe from wild animals at night or want to keep them in or out while you™re away, this Ideal cat door will give you the ultimate peace of mind with the innovative locking capabilities.

-- Comes in two sizes to accommodate kitties of all sizes and even small dogs
+- Comes in two sizes to be used as a large cat door and even a doggie small dog door

 - Rigid, polycarbonate flap for durability